camunda/camunda-docs-manual/content/update/minor/723-to-724/_index.md

 ## Additional Notes

 - The migration maintains backward compatibility for all standard Connect connector usage
-- Performance and reliability improvements are included with HttpClient 5.x
 - The `commons-codec` dependency is no longer needed and has been removed

 For more details about HttpClient 5.x changes, refer to the [Apache HttpClient 5.x migration guide](https://hc.apache.org/httpcomponents-client-5.0.x/migration-guide/index.html).